Radical Islam stirs in China's remote west

 "The prison authorities are also worried about the influence of Hizbut followers on other inmates," he added.

-But it seems unlikely they represent the threat to Xinjiang that China likes to portray, said Dru Gladney, a Uighur expert and president of the Pacific Basin Institute at Pomona College, California.
+But it seems unlikely they represent the threat to Xinjiang that China likes to portray, said Dru Gladney, president of the Pacific Basin Institute at Pomona College, California, and a Uighur expert.

 "For most Uighurs who are activists, though some of them are very religious in their Islam, their main goal is sovereignty for Xinjiang.
 Hizb ut-Tahrir doesn't support that.
 They support a worldwide Caliphate, not any one independent region," he said.